Small and medium businesses in Western Australia keen to grab a grant to install an EV charger will need to get cracking.

 The Western Australian government’s Charge Up Workplace Grants assist small-to-medium-enterprises, non-profits and local governments to install electrical vehicle charging equipment at their workplaces.
 Round 1 saw $2.4 million of grant funding and 403 chargers over 221 sites approved.

-Round 2 of the program kicked off with $12.5 million in the kitty to support projects, contributing up to 50% towards EV charger hardware, software and installation costs.
+Round 2 of the $12.5 million program offers up to 50% towards the costs of EV charger hardware, software and installation.
 In this round, not only are approved Level 2 AC devices (7kW to 22kW) covered, but also Level 3 DC chargers (25kW to 350kW).

 Funding is capped at $5,000 per site (GST exclusive) in the Greater Perth area and $10,000 for regional and remote areas for equipment less than 150kW, and $10,000/$20,000 per site for more powerful installations.